tetris245/ULTRAbc/README.md

 * Changed the location of the UBC message on the Login screen
 * Removed the Extensions button in Main Hall
+* Replaced the Extensions button in Chat Search by a Preferences button